 Add the crème fraîche, cornflour mix, mustard and tarragon to the casserole.
 Heat on the hob and stir until the sauce has thickened slightly.

-Top Tip for making Normandy Pork Casserole
+Top Tip for making Normandy pork casserole with cider and smoked bacon lardons

 Put the shallots into a bowl, pour over boiling water and leave for a few minutes.
 This will help to make peeling them much easier